March is a month of great transition in the vegetable garden. Spring for the northern hemisphere will arrive on March 20.

 Few seeds will germinate in cold soil where the temperature is below 45ºF (7ºC).
 Use a soil thermometer to check how warm your soil is.

 Greenhouse, cold frame, and hotbeds.
 Check seed packets to determine the number of days from sowing to germination.
 Sow vegetables about six weeks before seedlings can be hardened off in a cold frame, but do not start seeds indoors too early.

 Start cool-weather crops indoors first: broccoli, Brussels sprouts, cabbage, cauliflower, celery, leeks, onions, and parsley.
 Late in the month, move these cool-weather seedlings to a cold frame to harden them off before planting them out.

 Start less hardy crops indoors beginning after the middle of the month: beets, carrots, lettuce, peas, potatoes, radishes, and spinach.
 These seeds require 8 to 10 weeks or more indoors.

 At the end of the month or early in April, sow tender summer crops indoors: tomatoes, eggplant, squash, and herbs.
 Use individual peat pots for squash.

-Seedlings started in a windowsill should be turned daily, watered and fertilized as necessary.
-If seedlings are growing under lights be sure to adjust height of the lights as necessary.
+Seedlings started in a windowsill should be turned daily, watered, and fertilized as necessary.
+If seedlings are growing under lights be sure to adjust the height of the lights as necessary.
 Pick out or pot up seedlings sown earlier.
 Put seed potatoes in a warm, bright, windowsill to encourage them to sprout.